 About me.
 And you, perhaps.

-Making your life easier requires me to be good at what I do, which I humbly suggest is the case.
+Making your work-life more successful requires me to be good at what I do, which I humbly suggest is the case.
 As STL managing director, the Design Council chose me, as one of only 40 successful applicants out of 300, to help medium-sized companies via the government's Business Growth Service.
 In 2015 Network Rail picked me to direct launch communications for the £150 million Grand Central shopping centre in the heart of Birmingham.
 Over my career to date a lot of people have come to rely on me, and you can see a few here.

 What have I been doing?